andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Location: Minsk, Belarus
 - Timezone: GMT+3
-- Likes: coding, swimming
+- Likes: coding, swimming, reading
-- Not interested in projects related to gambling, casino, forex, dating or other immoral activity
+- Not interested in projects related to gambling, forex, dating or other immoral activity

 ## Companies / Projects

 ### Bell Integrator

-#### 2023-Jun - now (1 year 4 months)
+#### 2023-Jun - now (1 year 6 months)

 - Position: Senior Software Engineer
-- Customer: Sberbank (Russian bank)
+- Customer: Sberbank (largest bank in Russia and Eastern Europe)
 - Project: Development of microservices for backend of a bank
 - Team Size (devs): 6-8